Toward Neural-Network-Guided Program Synthesis and Verification

 With the recent advance of machine learning techniques, there have been a lot of interests in applying them to program synthesis and verification.
 Garg et al.~\cite{garg_2014} have proposed the ICE-framework, where the classical supervised learning based on positive and negative examples been extended to deal with ``implication constraints'' to infer inductive invariants.
 Zhu et al.~\cite{DBLP:conf/pldi/ZhuXMJ19} proposed a novel approach to combining neural networks (NNs) and traditional software, where a NN controller is synthesized first, and then an ordinary program that imitates the NN's behavior; the latter is used as a \emph{shield} for the neural net controller and the shield (instead of the NN) is verified by using traditional program verification techniques.
 There have also been various approaches to directly verifying NN components~\cite{DBLP:conf/sp/GehrMDTCV18,zhao2020learning,DBLP:conf/nips/AndersonVDC20,DBLP:conf/cav/PulinaT10,DBLP:conf/aaai/NarodytskaKRSW18}.

 We propose yet another approach to using neural networks for program verification and synthesis.
 Unlike the previous approaches where neural networks are used either as black boxes~\cite{DBLP:conf/pldi/ZhuXMJ19,DBLP:conf/icml/VermaMSKC18} or white boxes~\cite{DBLP:conf/sp/GehrMDTCV18,DBLP:conf/cav/KatzBDJK17}, our approach treats neural networks as \emph{gray} boxes.
 Given training data, which typically consist of input/output examples for a (quantifier-free) logical formula (as a part of a program component or a program invariant) to be synthesized, we first train a NN.
 We then synthesize a logical formula by using the weights and biases of the trained NN as hints.
-Extracting simple (or, ``interpretable''), classical\footnote{Since neural networks can also be expressed as programs, we call ordinary programs written without using neural networks \emph{classical}, to distinguish them from programs containing NNs.} program expressions from NNs has been considered difficult, especially for deep NNs\TS{Is there a work proving this claim?}; in fact, achieving ``explainable AI''~\cite{DBLP:journals/inffus/ArrietaRSBTBGGM20} has been a grand challenge in the field of machine learning\TS{Is there a paper to cite?}.
+Extracting simple (or, ``interpretable''), classical\footnote{Since neural networks can also be expressed as programs, we call ordinary programs written without using neural networks \emph{classical}, to distinguish them from programs containing NNs.} program expressions from NNs has been considered difficult, especially for deep NNs; in fact, achieving ``explainable AI''~\cite{DBLP:journals/inffus/ArrietaRSBTBGGM20} has been a grand challenge in the field of machine learning.
 Our thesis here is, however, that if NNs are suitably designed with program or invariant synthesis in mind, and if the domain of the synthesis problems is suitably restricted to those which have reasonably simple program expressions as solutions, then it is actually often possible to extract program expressions (or logical formulas) by inspecting the weights of trained NNs.